foroozandehgroup/NMR-EsPy/docs/content/misc/figure_customisation.rst

    plot = estimator.plot_result()

-Giving the :py:meth:`~nmrespy.core.Estimator.plot_result` method no arguments will produce a figure which is identical to the one produced by using the GUI.
+Giving the :py:meth:`~nmrespy.onedim.Estimator.plot_result` method no arguments will produce a figure which is identical to the one produced by using the GUI.
 There are some things that you can customise by providing arguments to the method.
 Notable things that can be tweaked are: